n0cha/binancial/README.md

-# binancial
+# Binancial (2018)
-(2018) A tool for tracking your cryptocurrency assets on Binance.
+A tool for tracking your cryptocurrency assets on Binance.

 https://binancial.phondr.com